Tico1606/Tico1606/README.md

 </a>

-### I'm Tico, also having interest on front-end area, mathematics and philosophy.
+### I'm Tico, also having interest and want to become a front-end developer.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------